'Is this the best you can do?' Ridicule for 'tiny' replacement trees supposed to screen huge warehouses

 “But, quite clearly, what they have [planted] is just a joke – and because it [was done] in December, there [were] no leaves on [them].”

-He said that while locals would never have fallen in love with their giant new neighbours, most would have at least been spared the sight of the warehouses if the trees had simply been left in the ground.
+He said that while locals would never have fallen in love with their giant new neighbours, most would have at least been spared the sight of the warehouses – whose occupiers include vape firm IVG - if the trees had simply been left in the ground.

 “The original tree line was about 15 metres tall and the buildings are a [few] metres less than that.
 So if they’d have left a significant amount of the tree line, it wouldn’t be anywhere near as bad.